-Warning: running a server of any kind at home is a security risk.
+Warning 2: running a server of any kind at home is a security risk.
 Security problems are sometimes found in server software, and these can be exploited to gain access to or damage your files.
 Your computer must be kept absolutely up to date with Software Update or the equivalent for your operating system if you intend to run a web server on it.
 This doesn’t eliminate the risk — it only minimizes it.
 You run a server at home entirely at your own risk.
 If you do choose to run a server at home, I recommend finding an old PC (or like me an old MacMini) on the curb and setting it up as your home server, reducing the danger to your own computer.
 I’m not responsible for any damage you may encounter by following this guide.
-I’m just a crazy hacker with too much time on my hands.
+I’m just an epic nerd with too much time on his hands.
 NOT A SECURITY EXPERT.

 As you may know, hosting Ruby on Rails applications can take quite a bit of system resources.
 And it also helps to have root privileges on the machine that’s hosting your app.
 Since i have some time at hand and a willingness to save money, i’ve setup my spare MacMini to host DumpYourTime.com and also MontrealHackers.com.
 It works well.
 And since i switched from a 512mb CloudServer at Rackspace, i want to note that the performances are better on my own server.
 I can handle almost 2 times more requests per seconds.
 And of course, this cheap power comes with some drawbacks: vulnerability to power and network outage, to name a few.
 But since i’m not hosting any critical information or service, i can live with that.
 Here’s a guide on how to do this at home.